 Spinal discs are resilient structures that are designed to last.
 Unfortunately, for most of us, spinal disc damage occurs early.
-Spinal disc damage can occur as early as adolescence, the twenties or thirties.
+Spinal disc damage can occur as early as adolescence, in the twenties or thirties.
 By learning how a disc gets damaged, you may be able to avoid further progression.
-But, most importantly learning how a disc gets damaged can help you identify the best center suited to helping your non-surgical recovery.
+But, most importantly, learning how a disc gets damaged can help you identify the best center suited to helping your non-surgical recovery.
 Today the most common age presenting with spinal disc damage is in their twenties.

-Disc Gets Damaged in Prolonged Sitting
+How The Spinal Disc Gets Damaged With Prolonged Sitting?

 Disc dehydration and disc malnutrition lead to degenerative disc disease.
 A degenerated disc is a damaged disc whose fibers are unable to perform tasks assigned.
 A degenerated disc is the most common cause of herniated or prolapsed disc (slipped disc or slip disc).
 NSD Therapy® was created to help increase the flow of nutrients into a spinal disc.
 Even a degenerated disc will be able to sustain the needed nutrients through NSD Therapy®.
 Go here to learn more about the effectiveness of NSD Therapy®.